The area that includes modern Delray Beach Florida was first mentioned in history during the Seminole Wars.

 This melange of cultural influences is still apparent in Delray Beach today.

 That's Delray Harbor Club in the photo below.
-It was a great little place to live with a nice swimming pool that was available to residents and marina guests.
+It was a great little place to live in this fun small town.
+It had a nice swimming pool that was available to residents and marina guests.

-The city has beautiful Japanese gardens at Morikami Museum on the west side of town.
+The city has beautiful Japanese gardens at Morikami Gardens Museum on the west side of town.

 DELRAY BEACH FL ATTRACTIONS